CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-assignments-with-git.md

 Each of the class's activities, examples, and projects will be hosted on Git Hub, and you will be provided with an invite link to each as they become available.

 After accepting the invite to the repo in question, a fork (new copy) of that repo will be made for you to use.
-For example, accepting ```https://github.com/CS-3035-2024/Project``` a new repo called ```https://github.com/CS-3035-2024/Project-YourName``` will be made for you.
+For example, accepting ```https://github.com/CS-3035-2024/Project``` a new repo called ```https://github.com/CS-3035-2024/Project-YourUserName``` will be created for you.
+Only you and the course instructors and TAs will have access to your repos.

 ### Git and VS Code

-We'll be using Git primarily in VS code and the integrated VS Code terminal environment.
+We'll primarily use Git in VS code and the integrated VS Code terminal environment.

 To open your repo in **VS Code**, do the following: